 Paying attention to a wide range of additional aspects is also part of contextual design.
 Your design may seem great when you’re sitting in a nice, quiet office, but it’s possible that your users may engage with your site in a completely different setting: at work, on their lunch break, or at a loud club.

-There are two main approaches to include a contextual approach into your design process in practise.
+There are two main approaches to include a contextual approach into your design process in practice.
 One way is through user surveys like the ones we described before, which are an important aspect of modern UX design techniques.
 Another option is to conduct some “ethnographic” study by placing your web pages in the same environment as your consumers.
 It could be time for a revamp if you can’t read your website at a smoky bar.

 These issues have lately been defined as the related concept of “emotional design.”
-This method may be used in conjunction with other UX design concepts to emphasise the emotional content of your designs.
+This method may be used in conjunction with other UX design concepts to emphasize the emotional content of your designs.
 The primary insight presented by the concept of “emotional design” is that users anticipate distinct emotional “flavours” based on when, how, and where they use web pages (and applications, etc.).
 Paying attention to these expectations may have a big impact on how well your designs are received by people.

 Place the user in control